Georgian wine

 The ancient Georgian method of making wine in Qvevri has no analogs in the world.

 When humans started using clay, dated to the Neolithic period, large vessels began to appear in Georgia.
-These are regarded as the forefathers of Qvevri.

 Large Wine Clay Pot on the Ground Outdoors